Step-by-step instructions to make your resume ATS-friendly:

 An ATS-friendly resume is formatted in a way that makes it easy for an ATS to read and understand it.
 It also includes keywords and phrases that are relevant to the specific job opening.
 If you write your resume with ATS software in mind, it will have a much better chance of making it into the hands of a hiring manager.

-To make your resume ATS-friendly, use a clean, straightforward format.
+Strip away complex formatting.
+To convert your resume to an ATS-friendly format, use a clean, straightforward format.
 Avoid images and graphics.
 Tailor your resume to each job application by incorporating keywords and phrases from the job description, ensuring they match your skills and experience.